HenriJ/careless/README.md

 ## Use case

-The main use case of Careless is to build mails for your customers.
+The main use case for Careless is to build dynamically generated mails for your customers :

 - You can use it to construct emails : it is particularly practical because in an email you have to inline styles (except media queries), and JSX syntax makes style inlining easier (of course you could still write your styles in a